FloeDesignTechnologies/drupal-project/README.md

 This project template should provide a kickstart for

-* managing your local developement environment with Docker
+* managing your local development environment with Docker
 * managing your site dependencies with [Composer](https://getcomposer.org/)
 * hosting your site on Pantheon